josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/🦑_CRAKEN_Cartography/README.md

 not only what actors intended, but how systems reorganised in response to changing legitimacy conditions.

-The key Exousiological insight is that: systems continue moving after events end.
+The key CRAKEN insight is that: systems continue moving after events end.

 Pressure redistributes.